Direct Interaction Approximation for generalized stochastic models in the turbulence problem: Introduction

 The \emph{direct-interaction approximation} (DIA) advanced by Kraichnan \cite{Kraichnan-1961}, \cite{Kraichnan-1965}\footnote{Notwithstanding several important insights afforded by the DIA into turbulence dynamics, some issues still hamper the DIA -- one such issue is the unphysical effect of the large-scale driving mechanisms on the energy transfer in the inertial range (Kraichnan \cite{Kraichnan-1964}).
 Another issue concerns the comparison of the predictions of the DIA with high-Reynolds number experiments (Mou and Weichman \cite{MW-93}, \cite{MW-95}, Eyink \cite{Eyink}).} is currently the only fully self-consistent analytical theory of turbulence in fluids.
 The formal application of the DIA to a statistical problem is justified only when the nonlinear effects are weak.
 Since this is not the case in the turbulence problem, there is a need to rationalize the DIA prior to application via a model equation which can be solved exactly.
 Kraichnan \cite{Kraichnan-1965} applied the DIA to the model equation and modified it by a process, where the non-linear terms are unrestricted, into another equation for which the DIA gives the exact statistical average.

 Several mathematical issues associated with the application of the DIA to Kraichnan's \cite{Kraichnan-1961} stochastic model equation were explored by Shivamoggi, et al. \cite{BKS} and Shivamoggi and Tuovila \cite{BT}.
-Kraichnan \cite{Kraichnan-1961} considered a stochastic model with fluctuations having short-range correlations.
-Shivamoggi, et al. \cite{BKS} considered instead fluctuations following an \emph{Uhlenbeck-Ornstein} process \cite{UO} with wide-ranging correlations.
+Kraichnan \cite{Kraichnan-1961} considered a stochastic model with fluctuations having short-range autocorrelations.
+Shivamoggi, et al. \cite{BKS} considered instead fluctuations following an \emph{Uhlenbeck-Ornstein} process \cite{UO} with wide-ranging autocorrelations.
 The stochastic models of Kraichnan \cite{Kraichnan-1961} and Shivamoggi et al. \cite{BKS} are based on a \emph{Markovian} process\footnote{The Markovian property is the statistical analog in random processes of the nearest-neighbor interactions in statistical physics (Lifshits, et al. \cite{LGP}).}.
 Shivamoggi and Tuovila \cite{BT}, on the other hand, considered a stochastic model based on an \emph{ultra non-Markovian process}\footnote{The non-Markovian property corresponds to long-range interactions in statistical physics, an example of which is Weiss' \cite{Weiss} theory of ferromagnetism.}.
-All these developments were based on the \emph{Boltzmann-Gibbs} prescription for the underlying entropy measure, which complies with the \emph{extensivity} property and is suited for \emph{ergodic} systems.
+All these developments were based on the \emph{Boltzmann-Gibbs} prescription for the underlying entropy measure, which exhibits the \emph{extensivity} property and is suited for \emph{ergodic} systems.
 However, \emph{non-ergodic}, non-Markovian systems need the introduction of an influence bias discriminating \emph{rare} and \emph{frequent} events explicitly.
-In order to address this issue, Tsallis \cite{Tsallis-intro} gave a prescription to generalize the concept of entropy embodying a \emph{non-extensivity} property to cover such systems.
+In order to address this issue, Tsallis \cite{Tsallis-intro} gave a prescription to generalize the concept of entropy exhibiting a \emph{non-extensivity} property to cover such systems.

 In this paper, we consider the application of the DIA to a linear damped stochastic oscillator system using a Tsallis type \cite{Tsallis-intro} autocorrelation model with an underlying non-extensive entropy measure, and describe the resulting stochastic process.
-We also deduce some apparently novel mathematical properties of the stochastic models associated with the present investigation -- the gamma distribution (Andrews et al. \cite{APS1989}, \cite{AS1990}) and the Tsallis non-extensive entropy \cite{Tsallis-intro}.
+In the process, we deduce some apparently novel mathematical properties of the stochastic models associated with the present investigation -- the gamma distribution (Andrews et al. \cite{APS1989}, \cite{AS1990}) and the Tsallis non-extensive entropy \cite{Tsallis-intro}.